Backend - PAVICS Node¶

 The climate computing aspect of PAVICS is largely built upon the many components developed as part of the Birdhouse Project.
 The goal of Birdhouse is to develop a collection of easy-to-use Web Processing Service (WPS) servers providing climate analytic algorithms.
 Birdhouse servers are called ‘birds’, each one offering a set of individual processes:

-- Provides access to a large suite of climate indicators, largely inspired by ICCLIM.
-Finch Official Documentation
+Provides access to a large suite of climate indicators, largely inspired by ICCLIM.
+Finch Official Documentation Finch also includes processes to subset and average gridded data over bounding boxes or polygons.

-- Provides hydrological modeling capability using the Raven framework, along with model calibration utilities, regionalization tools, hydrological indicators and frequency analysis.
+Provides hydrological modeling capability using the Raven framework, along with model calibration utilities, regionalization tools, and watershed properties extraction tools.

-Virtually all individual processes ingest and return netCDF files (or OPeNDAP links), such that one process’ output can be used as the input of another process.
+Virtually all individual processes ingest and return netCDF files (or OPeNDAP links for some processes), such that one process’ output can be used as the input of another process.
 This lets scientist create complex workflows.
 By insisting that process inputs and outputs comply with the CF-Convention, we make sure that data is accompanied by clear and unambiguous metadata.

 Gridded data visualization¶